EdvardM/railsgirls-ruby/basics.md

 puts not_even_funny[-1]
 ```

 OK.
-So now we can have _strings_, _numbers_ and _arrays_ of those.
-But what's with the funny things like `.length` and `.sort`?
-They are aforementioned _functions_ to do things with the data.
-Or more precisely, as those functions are "attached" to the data are, they are called _methods_.
-At this point it doesn't matter which term you use.
+So now we can have _strings_, _numbers_ and _arrays_.
+But what about funny
+things like `.length` and `.sort`?
+They are aforementioned _functions_ to do
+things with the data, just like `upcase` before.
+Or more precisely, as those
+functions are "attached" or "tied" to the data, they are called _methods_.
+At this
+point it doesn't matter much which term you use.

 There was something else too.
 That `some_stuff` is a _variable_.
-You use them to simply give shorter names to things that longer to type or that are relatively expensive to compute.
-But arguably the most common reason to use those is to give descriptive names to things.
-Consider the following code:
+You use them
+to give shorter, descriptive names to things that are longer to type or
+relatively expensive to compute.
+But arguably the most common reason to use
+those is to give things descriptive names.
+Consider the following:

 ```ruby
 User.all.select { |u| !u.admin? && u.created_at >= Time.now - 7.days }.each do |u|